Hi! I’m Sophia

 -

 I specialize in trauma, relational wounding, grief, social wounding/oppression themes, and multicultural themes.
-I am experienced working with BIPOC, LGBTQ, and neurodivergent communities.
+I am experienced with working with BIPOC, LGBTQ, and neurodivergent communities.

 -

 Try it.
-Typically within eight sessions clients have a sense if the approach is a good fit and if I’m a good fit.
+Typically within eight sessions you’ll have a sense if the approach is a good fit and if I’m a good fit.
 You’re not committed to staying.
 What matters most to me is that you find what works for you and I understand that I might not be the person.
 This is a great way for you to practice listening to yourself and honoring yourself.

 -